bogdan23a/TheSeekNotebook/README.md

 Try to think like a systems biologist.

-Seriously, a better understanding of the system is better than just playing around with the API. **Study it!**
+Seriously, understanding the system is better than just playing around with the API. **Study it!**

 Taken a look into [FAIRDOMHub](docs/FAIRDOMHub:ARepositoryAndCollaboration.pdf) and [SEEK](docs/SEEK:ASystemsBiologyDataAndModel.pdf), but don't always listen to [me](docs/3YPReportDraft.pdf).